 DWI Administrative Hearing Lawyer Boone County, MO.
 If you’ve been arrested for DWI/DUI in Boone County, MO, your ability to drive is at stake.
 The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-What is a DWI Administrative Hearing in Boone County, MO and Across Missouri?
+Understanding DWI Administrative Hearings in Boone County, MO

 A DWI administrative hearing is a separate civil process from your criminal case in Boone County, MO.
 This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
 If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.